 Said another way, anger is the mind’s reaction to not getting its way.
 I hate putting it that way because it makes an angry person seem like a spoiled brat, which is as far from the truth as can be.
 Yet, the formula is accurate, though it may not be clear at first.

-It seems reasonable and logical to blame anger on the person who “caused it”, but with a little analysis, we can see the anger is actually caused by them behaving in a way different from how we wanted and expected them to behave; a thwarted desire.
+It seems reasonable and logical to blame anger on the person who “caused it” because we are rightly taught that we live in a “cause and effect” world, but with a little analysis, we can see the anger is actually triggered by them behaving in a way different from how we wanted and expected them to behave; a thwarted desire.

 Look how angry people get about stupid politics!
-This occurs because of politicians not doing what we want them to do.
+This occurs because politicians are not doing what we want them to do.
 Thwarted desires.

 Some people even use anger as a weapon, threatening to get upset, cry, or scream if they don’t get their way.
 Thwarted desires.

-People even get mad at God or life when they or a family member falls ill.
+People even get mad at God or life itself, when they or a family member falls ill.

 The construction of the human mind itself creates the conditions in which anger can exist; specifically, the following three functions of the subconscious mind: